Ed94/gencpp/Readme.md

 * Make a more robust test suite.
 * Generate a single-header library.
 * Improve the allocation strategy for strings in `Builder`, `AST::to_string`, `Parser::lex`, all three can use some form of slab allocation strategy...
+  * Can most likely use a simple slag allocator.
 * May be in need of a better name, I found a few repos with this same one...
 * Support module and attribute parsing (Marked with TODOs for now..)
 * Suffix specifiers for functions (const, override, final)
+* Implement the Scanner
+* Implement the Editor